The Most Famous American Ice Cream Brands and their Logos

 Umpqua Dairy Logo

-Umpqua Dairy, founded in 1931, is a testament to the strength of the business in the United States.
+Umpqua Dairy, founded in 1931, is a testament to the strength of the U.S. dairy industry.
 Its products have become a staple in many supermarkets nationwide, a testament to the brand’s consistent quality and heritage.
-The company’s deep history can be seen in the surviving remnants of the 1936 wooden building.
+The company’s deep history is evident in the surviving remnants of the 1936 wooden building.

-Umpqua Dairy remains owned by the founding family, allowing the values and traditions established by the founders to be preserved and passed down from generation to generation.
-This close-knit company ownership symbolizes a commitment to quality and preserving a cherished heritage.
+Umpqua Dairy remains owned by the founding family, preserving the founders’ values and traditions and passing them down from generation to generation.
+This close-knit ownership structure symbolizes a commitment to quality and the preservation of a cherished heritage.

 Umpqua Dairy’s logo reflects its rich history.
-Central to the logo is the brand name, complete with the key year of its creation—1931.
-This inclusion evokes a sense of nostalgia, reminding customers of the brand’s long heritage in the dairy industry.
+Central to the logo is the brand name, complete with the key year of its creation, 1931.
+This inclusion evokes nostalgia, reminding customers of the brand’s long heritage in the dairy industry.

 In recent years, the depiction of a Native American has raised questions and debates, drawing attention to broader issues of cultural representation and sensitivity in branding.
 As with many other well-known brands, finding a balance between historical roots and contemporary perceptions remains an ongoing process.